 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.

 Also see basic digital fault finding.

-700MHz clearance occurred at Crystal Palace in Mar 2018, nothing changed apart from MUXES 7 & 8 (see graph).
+700MHz clearance occurred at Crystal Palace in Mar 2018, nothing changed apart from the "temporary" MUXES 7 & 8 (see graph).
 Those with A group aerials who want those MUXES will either need to change their aerial for a wideband (but which has less gain), or add another aerial (e.g. a Yagi 18E) using a CH38 diplexer as a combiner (see this article).

 Crystal Palace page jump links :

 Digital power output, aerial group and polarisation of Crystal Palace